perfectsense/brightspot-js-grunt/README.md

           },
           scripts: {
             dir: 'assets/scripts',
             // to jshint your js source folder, specify the .jshintrc file based on the root path.
-If not .jshintrc file is passed, there will be no jshint
+If no .jshintrc file is passed, there will be no jshint
             jshintrc: '.jshintrc',
             rjsModules: [
                 {